Gwen Stefani Dazzles In Sequined Garment, Fishnet Tights & Knee-High Socks For Vegas Residency

-Gwen Stefani currently is performing in her own Las Vegas residency, “Just A Girl,” at the Zappos Theater and continues to dazzle in eye-catching outfits.
-The venue shared a shot of Stefani on stage to their Instagram account which saw the music entertainer in action.
+Gwen Stefani is currently performing in her own Las Vegas residency, “Just A Girl,” at the Zappos Theater and continues to dazzle in eye-catching outfits.
+The venue shared a shot of Stefani on stage to its Instagram account, which saw the music entertainer in action.

-The “Wind It Up” songstress stunned in a long-sleeved black sequined garment that shimmered in the light.
-She paired the look with hot pants and attached long silver jeweled tassels that hung off them.
+The “Wind It Up” songstress stunned in a long-sleeved, black sequined garment that shimmered in the light.
+She paired the look with hot pants and attached long, silver jeweled tassels to them.
 Underneath, she rocked black fishnet tights and put on knee-high socks with white stripes going across the top.
 Stefani sported one of her signature high ponytails and proved to still be a fashion icon.

 On Stefani’s personal Instagram account, she previously shared a photo of herself in the same outfit on stage.
-However, this image saw the look from head-to-toe from the front.
+However, this image saw the look from head to toe and from the front.
 The “Used To Love You” chart-topper paired the ensemble with glittery lace-up boots and opted for a bold red lip.
-The sequined top covered her neck and it seems that she didn’t apply many accessories.
+The sequined top covered her neck, and it seems that she didn’t apply many accessories.
 Stefani was arched forward, belting one of her songs.

 For Zappos Theater’s caption, they asked fans to comment with the orange emoji if they are coming to see Stefani in Vegas.
 They put the hashtag “JustAGirlVegas” and credited the photographer, Peter Gaunt.